 For me the key will not be when Mists is released, the key will be when the first patch comes out.
 If it is more content and a raid and it is three or four months after the release of Mists I'll believe they are in it to win it.
 If not, all this build up, all these goodies, all of it was just another elaborate bluff.
 Just like the bluff they sold us when Cataclysm came out saying it would be the largest expansion ever with more patches faster than ever before.

 Word to the wise blizzard, don't bluff your users again.
 Last time it cost you big, next time the losses could be worse.
 You've got our attention, time to wow us blizzard, no pun intended.

-The Queue: Legendary decisions, Lore, A boring lack of dinosaurs - *Welcome back to The Queue, the daily Q&A column in which the WoW Insider team answers your questions about the *World of Warcraft.
+The Queue: Looking back on 10 years of WoW - *Welcome back to The Queue, the daily Q&A column in which the WoW Insider team answers your questions about the *World of Warcraft.
 Matthew Rossi *will be...